cristinaa211/Chromatic-Dispersion-Compensation-using-a-Custom-Convolution-Layer/README.md

 **The optical communication chain composition**

-THe emitter side of the chain contains a data generator, a data modulator, an upsampler and a Squared Root Raised Cosine Filter.
+THe emitter side of the chain contains a data generator, a data modulator, an upsampler and a Squared Root Raised Cosine Filter (SRRC).
 The channels adds noise and chromatic dispersion to the transmitted signal.
 In the receiver side there is the filter proposed by the paper, a transient remover for removing the filter's delays, a downsampler, and a data demodulator.
 The output data will be compared to the input data so that Bit Error Rate is computed for performance monitoring.
 The parameters are the following: sample frequency = 21.4GHz, over sampling factor = 2, fiber's chromatic dispersion parameter = 17-e3, the wavelength = 1553 nm, the fiber's length = 4km.
 The signal to noise ratio is 20dBm.

 ![Alt text](image.png)